isayahdurst/04-code-quiz/README.md

 Another thing which could be improved is the bottom border under the quiz being persistent the entire time.
 In the mock-up it's only visible for a couple seconds while the answer result is displayed.

-Sometimes when restarting the quiz, the last-entered initial in the initials text-entry field is still visible.
+FIXED - Sometimes when restarting the quiz, the last-entered initial in the initials text-entry field is still visible.
 I did a check to remove it but there's a specific way to go through the quiz which will circumvent removal and, whatever that is, I haven't been able to find it.
 To fix this, I could clear the value when the "start quiz" button is clicked or after the submit button.

 ## Author